paulkarpenko/us-code-ui/uscode/title-18-crimes-and-criminal-procedure/chapter-201-general-provisions.md

 <a id="section-3014"></a>
 ## § 3014.
 Additional special assessment
-**(a) In General.—** Beginning on the date of enactment of the Justice for Victims of Trafficking Act of 2015 and ending on September 30, 2021, in addition to the assessment imposed under section 3013, the court shall assess an amount of $5,000 on any non-indigent person or entity convicted of an offense under—
+**(a) In General.—** Beginning on the date of enactment of the Justice for Victims of Trafficking Act of 2015 and ending on February 18, 2022, in addition to the assessment imposed under section 3013, the court shall assess an amount of $5,000 on any non-indigent person or entity convicted of an offense under—

 (1) chapter 77 (relating to peonage, slavery, and trafficking in persons);